2025–26 EFL Championship

-The 2025–26 EFL Championship (referred to as the Sky Bet Championship for sponsorship purposes) is the 10th season of the EFL Championship under its current title and the 34th season under its current league division format.
+The 2025–26 EFL Championship (referred to as the Sky Bet Championship for sponsorship purposes) was the 10th season of the EFL Championship under its current title and the 34th season under its current league division format.

-The 2025–26 season consists of 33 weekend rounds, 9 midweek rounds, and 4 bank holiday rounds.
+The 2025–26 season consisted of 33 weekend rounds, 9 midweek rounds and 4 bank holiday rounds.

 Team changes

-The following teams have changed division since the 2024–25 season:
+The following teams changed division since the 2024–25 season: